MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/investigate-anomaly-alerts.md

 **Understand the scope of the breach**

-1. Review all user activity for additional indicators of compromise such as the alert is followed by one of the following alerts: [Impossible Travel](#impossible-travel), [Activity from anonymous IP address](#activity-from-anonymous-ip-address), or [Activity from infrequent country](#activity-from-infrequent-country).
+1. Review all user activity for other indicators of compromise such as the alert is followed by one of the following alerts: [Impossible Travel](#impossible-travel), [Activity from anonymous IP address](#activity-from-anonymous-ip-address), or [Activity from infrequent country](#activity-from-infrequent-country).
 1. Review the following user device information and compare with known device information:
     - Operating system and version
     - Browser and version